PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 Additional Tasks
 - [ ] HD Management - Formatting, SnapRaid, and MergerFS
+- [ ] Custom Subdomains for Traefik and Primary Domain for an App
 - [ ] Incorporate CloudDrives (low priority)
 - [ ] Deployment of PlexDebrid/Zurg
 - [ ] VPN Server Capabilities